-- Courses can satisfy a Core Area and one or two Awareness Areas simultaneously. - A course cannot be used to satisfy more than one Core Area requirement. - Uses the following policy to help students complete the program requirements at a minimum of 62 semester credits but not more than 63 semester credits.
+- A course cannot be used to satisfy more than one Core Area requirement. - Uses the following policy to help students complete the program requirements at a minimum of 62 semester credits but not more than 63 semester credits.

 Courses can satisfy multiple areas within the degree simultaneously (AGEC B Core Area, AGEC B Awareness Area, and/or Common Lower Division Program Requirements).